-What is Medicare and what is Medigap?
-These are two of the most common questions we are asked on a daily basis, so we decided to dedicate an entire page to the what is Medicare, what is Medigap trivia question.
-While both Medicare and Medigap are very in-depth, this page should give you a broad understanding of how to discern one from the other and how to see if either of them applies to you.
-As always, you can call us with questions at (888) 918-0518 if need be.
+What is Medicare, and what is Medigap?
+These are two of the most common questions we are asked daily, so we decided to dedicate an entire page to what is Medicare and Medigap trivia question.
+While both Medicare and Medigap are very in-depth, this page should give you a broad understanding of how to discern one from the other and see if they apply to you.
+You can always call us with questions at (888) 918-0518.
 We’re here to help!

-Medicare Part A and B are provided by the government.
-Your Part A is paid for through 40 quarters of Medicare taxes while working and Part B is paid monthly once you enroll in Medicare.
-For most people, as of 2022, the Part B premium is $170.10, however, it is based on your income.
+The government provides Medicare Part A and B. Your Part A is paid for through 40 quarters of Medicare taxes while working, and Part B is paid monthly once you enroll in Medicare.
+For most people, as of 2022, the Part B premium is $170.10.
+However, it is based on your income.
 Medicare Part A and B by themselves leave you with many gaps in coverage, so using them alone isn’t a great idea.

 So, what is Medigap?
 A Medigap plan fills the gaps in Part A and B. For most people, the best Medigap plan (Plan F) runs between $125 to $165 at age 65, depending on where in the country you live.
 Plan F fills all of the gaps in coverage (Prescriptions aside, that’s Part D, below).
 However, around here, we are big fans of Plan G, the second-best plan.
 More on that later.

 Usually, you don’t pay a monthly premium for Part A coverage if you or your spouse paid Medicare taxes while working.
 This is sometimes called premium-free Part A. If you aren’t eligible for premium-free Part A, you may be able to buy Part A and pay a premium.

 Most people pay the standard monthly Part B premium.
 Note: You may want to get coverage that fills gaps in Original Medicare coverage.
 You can choose to buy a Medicare Supplement Insurance (Medigap) policy from a private company.